openconfig/featureprofiles/feature/gnoi/system/tests/copying_debug_files_test/README.md

 ## Procedure

-*   Test #1 - Software Process Health Check
+* gNOI-5.3.1 - Software Process Health Check
    * Issue gnoi System.KillProcessRequest to the DUT to crash a software process.
    * Issue gnoi System.Healthz Get RPC to chassis.
    * Verify that the DUT responds without any errors.

+* gNOI-5.3.2 - Configuration daemon kill process and Health check
+   * Kill the process that manages device configuration using the gNOI.KillProcessRequest_SIGNAL_ABRT operation with restart flag set to False.
+This will terminate the process and will also dump a Core file, while maintaing the process in a down state.
+   * Verify if the leaf /components/component[process that handles configuration of the DUT]/healthz/state/status transitioned to **UNHEALTHY**.
+Any other state should fail the test.
+   * Since the software module has a status of UNHEALTHY, issue healthZ.Get() to collect more details on the event.
+Also, use HealthZ.Artifact() to collect artifacts like core dump, logs etc. The test should fail if any of these RPCs fail.
+   * Initiate the gNOI.KillProcessRequest_SIGNAL_ABRT operation with restart flag set to True to restart and recover the killed process.
+   * Push test configuration to the router using gNMI.Set() RPC with "replace operation" and reverify the status of the leaf /components/component[process that handles configuration of the DUT]/healthz/state/status/.
+   * Ensure that the configuration push is successful and artifacts can be collected.
+If yes, mark the test as success.

-*   Test #2 - Chassis Component Health Check
+* gNOI-5.3.3 - Chassis Component Health Check
    * Issue Healthz Check RPC to the DUT for Chassis component to trigger the generation of Artifact ID(s) equivalent to 'show tech support'.
    * Verify that the DUT returns the artifact IDs in the Check RPC's response.
    * Invoke ArtifactRequest to transfer the requested Artifact ID(s).
    * Verify that the DUT returns the artifacts requested.

+## Process names by vendor
+* BGP Process
+   * ARISTA:  "Bgp-main"
+   * CISCO: " "
+   * JUNIPER: "rpd"
+   * NOKIA:   "sr_bgp_mgr"
+* Configuration process
+   * Arista: ConfigAgent
+   * Cisco:
+   * Juniper: mgd
+   * Nokia:

+* NOS implementations will need to model their agent that handles device configuration as a [" component of the type SOFTWARE_MODULE"](https://github.com/openconfig/public/blob/master/release/models/platform/openconfig-platform-types.yang#L394) and represent it under the componenets/component tree

 ## Config Parameter Coverage